SKV-io-495/Alfred-Assistant/README.md

 ## 📞 Support

-For support, please open an issue on GitHub or contact the development team.
+For support, please open an issue on GitHub .

 ---